adjust/fe-hometask/README.md

 ## General notes

 - The final solution must be a working React application
-- You can use any library you see fit
+- You can use any library if you see a good fit for it
 - Bringing in best practices such as tests, types, linting will be appreciated

 ---